South Atlantic Water Science Center - South Carolina

 Collecting sub-surface channel and scour data at a small, wadeable stream using a ground penetrating radar system.

-Since 1996, the U.S. Geological Survey (USGS) South Carolina Water Science Center, in cooperation with the South Carolina Department of Transportation (SCDOT), has been using historic scour data collected from field investigations to develop regional envelope curves for clear-water abutment, contraction, and pier scour.
+Since 1996, the U.S. Geological Survey (USGS) South Atlantic Water Science Center - South Carolina, in cooperation with the South Carolina Department of Transportation (SCDOT), has been using historic scour data collected from field investigations to develop regional envelope curves for clear-water abutment, contraction, and pier scour.
 The USGS is currently analyzing historic live-bed scour data at selected sites in South Carolina with the goal of developing similar regional envelope curves for live-bed scour.
 The collection of historic scour data is relatively simple for clear-water scour because the scour holes do not refill.
 The measurement of historic live-bed scour, however, can be problematic because of the partial or total refilling of scour holes by channel sediment.
 To address this problem, a geophysical technique, ground-penetrating radar (GPR), was used to assess buried scour surfaces.
 From 2005 to 2007, the USGS used GPR to collect measurements of historic live-bed contraction and pier scour at 78 bridges in South Carolina.
 While there are limitations and uncertainty associated with scour measurements made with GPR, the data are yielding valuable insights into regional trends of live-bed contraction and pier scour in South Carolina.

 Example of ground penetrating radar profile showing approximate location of contraction scour.